fauziilyassaputra/myrust_learn/README.md

 my simple rust code for beginner

 start first project with rust :
-- 1. install rust.
+-  install rust.
-- 2. create cargo from your terminal like this "cargo new hello_world".
+-  create cargo from your terminal like this "cargo new hello_world".
-- 3. open your vscode like this cd hello_world
+-  open your vscode like this :
+  -cd hello_world
- code .
+  -code .
-- 4. enjoy with your first expression with rust language.
+-  enjoy with your first expression with rust language.

 # link to reference :
 - install rust :